These No Sugar Added Oatmeal and Almond Cookies are flavorful and crispy, they hide very well just how good they are for you. It's coffee time!

 So here's my cookies that go perfect with coffee: No Sugar Added Oatmeal and Almond Cookies.

 These are very different from grandma's cookies, but every bit as good.
 They're easy to make, and I fooled kids and grownups who couldn't guess that these were "healthier" cookies.

 It's incredible how crispy they were.
 Made with natural ingredients, and sweetened with Medjool dates, they are also very nutritious.
 Perfect for snacking too.
 I see me adding a new tradition to our family.

 - Oil for greasing the baking tray

 - 1 cup of blanched, , slivered almonds[160g]

 - 1 teaspoon of vanilla extract

 - 1 egg

-- 2 tablespoons of vegetable oil (soy or canola)
+- 2 tablespoons of vegetable oil, (coconut or avocado)